learn-co-curriculum/phase-0-intro-to-the-cli/README.md

-Many computer users are familiar with performing actions and executing tasks with graphical interfaces (also known as the GUI - Graphical User Interface) like the ones provided by our operating systems (MacOSX, Windows, Linux, etc.) and therefor find the concept of the CLI "mystical".
+Many computer users are familiar with performing actions and executing tasks with graphical interfaces (also known as the GUI - Graphical User Interface) like the ones provided by our operating systems (MacOSX, Windows, Linux, etc.) and therefore find the concept of the CLI "mystical".

 Lots of people worry that using the CLI will get them in trouble - like they'll break their computer.
 We'd encourage you to think about the CLI like a good